txhaug/atom-circuit/README.md

-Solver for ground state and dynamics of circuits made of atoms.
+Atom-circuit: Solver for ground state and dynamics of circuits made of atoms.
 Can solve ring-lead systems, Y-junctions and linear chains.
 Supports both bosons and fermions.
 Solver is based on iTensor (https://itensor.org/ version 2.1.1) with DMRG and TEBD in C++.
+It models atomic (and possibly also other condensed matter systems) as a collection of coupled quasi one-dimensional chains.
 This tool has been used to reveal Andreev reflections in Y-junctions with bosonic atoms, as well as the absence of the Aharonov-Bohm effect in bosonic rings.
 Further reference here https://iopscience.iop.org/article/10.1088/2058-9565/ab2e61/meta or here https://arxiv.org/abs/1807.03616
 After installing iTensor v2.1.1, copy the files as is with the folder structure into the iTensor folder.
 Go to the code folder, then run make. g++ compiler for C++ is recommended.
 Run the solver in the code folder as ./quenchdynamics inputfileTest, where inputfileTest can be replaced with any other inputfile available.
 Output is a .dat file, which includes information such as currents and density of the time evolution.